Survival racks

 radeaux de survie

-There are two types of ISO liferafts for boats: inshore and offshore.
+There are two types of ISO liferaft for boats: inshore and offshore

-• Inshore rafts: in the "semi-offshore" category for sailing up to 60 miles from a shelter.
+• Inshore liferaft: in the "semi-offshore" category for sailing up to 60 miles from a shelter.
 Inshore liferafts are designed for moderate sailing conditions, with a capacity of 4 to 8 people.

 • Offshore rafts: designed and mandatory for sailing beyond 60 miles from a shelter.
 These liferafts are designed for long voyages where significant sailing conditions may be encountered (strong winds and heavy swells).
 They can carry from 4 to 12 people, depending on the model.

 All life rafts are designed to withstand emergency situations.
-They have excellent buoyancy, but also very good visibility so that they can be quickly spotted by the rescue services.
+They have excellent buoyancy, but also excellent visibility, so they can be spotted quickly by rescue services.

-Depending on the model of ISO-compliant liferaft you choose, you'll find a range of survival equipment.
+Depending on the model of ISO-compliant liferaft, you'll find a range of equipment (survival gear).

-• Light: for an estimated wait of less than 24 hours for help
+• Light: for an estimated rescue wait of less than 24 hours

-• Full armament pack: for an estimated 24-hour wait for help (including food and water supplies, SOLAS suit, electric flashlights).
+• Full equipment pack: for waiting more than 24 hours for rescue (including food and water supplies, SOLAS suit, electric flashlights)

 armement radeau de survie